gmdn/DETECH2026/README.md

 ### Annotation protocol and data preparation

-In the annotation protocol document, **[DETECH 2026 Data Preparation and Annotation Manual](Annotation_Protocol/DETECH_Annotation_Protocol-final-2201.pdf)**, we describe the annotation protocol adopted to create the DETECH dataset.
+In the annotation protocol document, **[DETECH 2026 Evaluation Task Annotation Protocol](Annotation_Protocol/DETECH_Annotation_Protocol-final-2201.pdf)**, we describe the annotation protocol adopted to create the DETECH dataset.

 ---